MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

     df_tables
     ```

-1. List the measures defined in the _Inventory Dataset_ Power BI dataset.
+1. List the measures defined in the _Customer Profitability Sample_ Power BI dataset.
    > [!TIP]
    > In the following code, you can specify your workspace by replacing the workspace name `Logistics Workspace` with yours.